kprashanth01/Designathon-2025-TakeByte-PS1.8/README.md

 # Designathon 2025 - TakeByte PS1.8

 ## Description
-The project is a fact-checking application that allows users to verify claims and information through a **Telegram bot** (refer telegram-bot folder) and a **web interface**.
+The project is a fact-checking application that allows users to verify claims and information through a **Telegram bot** (refer telegram-bot folder for only-bot.py) and a **web interface**.
 The application leverages various **APIs** and **machine learning models** to analyze claims and provide reliable information.

 ---